 Paediatric brain tumours are abnormal growths of cells in the brain that occur in children.
 These tumours can be benign (non-cancerous) or malignant (cancerous) and include various types such as gliomas, ependymomas, embryonal tumours, craniopharyngiomas, germ cell tumours, choroid plexus tumours, and spinal cord tumours.
 Symptoms may vary depending on the tumour's location and size, and treatment options include surgery, chemotherapy, radiation therapy, and targeted therapy.

 Paediatric brain tumours are a significant cause of morbidity and mortality in children.
 These tumours can develop in various parts of the brain, affecting different functions and presenting with a range of symptoms.
-Paediatric glioblastoma, a type of glioma, is a rare and aggressive form of brain tumour in children, accounting for approximately 3% of all childhood brain tumours.
+Paediatric glioblastoma is rare, accounting for approximately 2–3% of childhood brain tumours, and is biologically distinct from adult glioblastoma (Ostrom et al., 2022).
 In this article, we will explore the various types of paediatric brain tumours, their symptoms, and available treatment options.

 Paediatric brain tumours are abnormal growths of cells in the brain that occur in children.
 These tumours can develop from various types of brain cells and may be benign (non-cancerous) or malignant (cancerous).
-The most common types of paediatric brain tumours include gliomas, such as paediatric glioblastoma and paediatric glioma.
+The most common types of paediatric brain tumours include low-grade gliomas, medulloblastomas, and ependymomas.
+High-grade gliomas such as paediatric glioblastoma are rare but aggressive.
 The symptoms and treatment options for paediatric brain tumours depend on the tumour's location, size, and type.
 Understanding the different types of paediatric brain tumours is crucial for early detection and effective treatment.

 The various types of paediatric brain tumours include: